 The LG 75NANO90UNA is very good for sports.
 It has a quick response time that results in smooth motion, and there's a Black Frame Insertion feature to improve clarity.
 It has fairly wide viewing angles and performs well in moderately-lit rooms because of its impressive reflection handling, but it doesn't get very bright.
 It doesn't have any issues upscaling 720p content from cable boxes.

-The LG 75NANO90UNA is great for video games.
+The LG 75NANO90UNA is good for video games.
 It has a great response time, a Black Frame Insertion feature, and a really low input lag.
 It's not ideal for dark-room gaming because it has a low contrast ratio, but in bright rooms, it has impressive reflection handling.
 It also has VRR support to reduce screen tearing.

 The LG 75NANO90UNA is okay for HDR movies.
 It supports HDR10 and Dolby Vision, displays a wide color gamut for HDR content, but it doesn't get bright enough to truly bring out highlights.
 It also has a low contrast ratio and mediocre black uniformity, so it's not ideal for watching movies in the dark.
 However, it has a full-array local dimming feature that improves the contrast.